-The proteins (mainly proline and hyaluronic acid) in bone broth powder helps your body to make healthy skin, hair, teeth and nails.
+The amino acids (mainly proline and hyaluronic acid) help your body to make healthy skin, hair, teeth and nails.
 It does this by hydrating your skin and helping it make new collagen.

 2. Gut Healing Properties

-Glycine (another amino acid) in bone broth helps to decrease inflammation in your gut.
-This improves your digestion and can help to cure leaky gut.
+Glycine (another amino acid) helps to decrease inflammation in your tummy.
+This improves your digestion and can help to cure leaky gut or other stomach problems.